vuapo-eth/ict2/ARCHITECTURE.md

 Not sure.
 Depends on how the node would react in case of congestion.
 If it would simply result in the loss of packages beyond the capacity, there would be no difference for the receiver.
 In this case flow control might still help to reduce the resources on the submitter side.

 #### Encryption

+Optional.
+Encryption causes some CPU and potentially bandwidth overhead.

 #### Authentication